 Do not assume that guests will go to a separate bar, order their drinks and return to dance 5 minutes later.
 Some will, but a good proportion will not.

-If your venue is already booked and the dancing is supposed to be in a separate area, you should really go back and have another long, hard look at the main room.
+If you have already book a venue for your wedding and God forbid, the dancing is supposed to be in a separate area, you should really go back and have another long, hard look at the main room.

 If there is a reasonable amount of space, or an area could easily be created by quickly removing some dining tables or furniture, tell the organiser that you want to have the dancing in there.

-Whichever way your venue is set up, this will involve some gentle “words of encouragement” to those sitting at the bar, standing outside and elsewhere.
+Whichever way your wedding venue is set up, this will involve some gentle “words of encouragement” to those sitting at the bar, standing outside and elsewhere.
 You should be prepared to “lead by example” and start off the dancing.
-Nobody will refuse to dance with the hosts !
+Take it from me, nobody at a wedding will refuse to have a dance with the hosts !

-Once the majority are dancing, the DJ can then increase the volume somewhat.
-You must be firm with the staff at your venue.
+Once the majority of the wedding guests are dancing, the DJ can then increase the volume somewhat.
+In the planning stage, you must be extremely firm with the staff at your wedding venue.
 They will often want to set the seating up in a certain way.
 This sometimes involves removing all the chairs.
-They do this in the mistaken belief that is encourages guests to dance.
+They do this in the mistaken belief that it “makes more room” and encourages the wedding guests to dance.
 It doesn’t..

 Unless you have actually been to an event at the hall in question and know for a fact that it is set at a reasonable level, you should strongly consider choosing another venue – Sound limiters can be a complete nightmare !!!